ziedkh/school-of-ai-_blockchain-path-/README.md

 8.IPFS

 __________________________________________________Blockchain the future of ai _part 3:
- # Code and deploy our first Daap using Ethereum blockchain
+ # Code and deploy our first Dapp using Ethereum blockchain
  (06:30h)

 # SESSION 1: 03:30h